CrisDxyz/Forensic-Pulse_Log-Analyzer/README.md

 ## Demo & Examples
-*The .gifs run slower than they should because they are too thicc, check "img" folder for original .gifs*
+*The .gifs run slower than they should because they are too thicc, check "img" folder for original .gifs at normal speed*

 ### Analysis of SSH.log (70+mb, 655+k lines)
 ![](https://github.com/CrisDxyz/Forensic-Pulse_Log-Analyzer/blob/main/img/ForensicPulseSSH.gif)